 To get such great mushroom flavor, this soup is packed with mushrooms, both fresh and dried that have been reconstituted.
 If you really, really love meaty mushrooms, then you’ll love this soup right out of the pot.
 If you love mushrooms but don’t prefer a lot of them, serve the creamy soup with a few spoonfuls of the mushrooms added in at the end.

-Also try my delicious cream of celery soup.
+Also try my delicious cream of celery soup and my creamy cheddar soup.

 Cream of Mushroom Soup